Bird Watching in Nepal: Rare Birds in Great Sceneries

 Source- Google

-The White-rumped Vulture, Gyps bengalensis, was once widely seen throughout South Asia but has declined significantly in number and is now critically endangered.
+White-rumped Vulture Gyps bengalensis Common and widely distributed over most of South Asia has undergone rapid declines throughout its range, with no significant populations in much of that region.
 The decline is due primarily to poisoning from veterinary drugs toxic to vultures.
 This large vulture, with its white patch on its back, is mainly found in the lowland areas of Nepal and is most often seen in protected areas and national parks.
 Vulture-safe zones and other such conservation measures continue to take place for this species to prevent further decline.

 Tips for Bird-Watching tips in Nepal: